Kevin M. Schultz, PhD

 601 S Morgan St.

-A native of Los Angeles, Professor Schultz is an award-winning historian who teaches twentieth-century American history with special interests in religion, ethno-racial history, and American intellectual and cultural life.
+Currently Chair of the Department of History, Professor Schultz is an award-winning historian who teaches twentieth- and twenty-first-century American history with special interests in religion, ethno-racial history, and American intellectual and cultural life.
 He has published widely, given numerous invited presentations, and has excelled as a public intellectual, academic, and teacher.
-He is currently president of the Society for U.S. Intellectual History.
+He is a past president of the Society for U.S. Intellectual History and currently the Academic Chair of UIC Global.

-A distinguished teacher, Professor Schultz has won several major awards for his teaching, including, most recently, both the 2012-13 Teaching Recognition Award from the Council for Excellence in Teaching and Learning at UIC and the 2012-13 Shirley A. Bill Award for Excellent Teaching, an award selected by UIC History faculty, graduate students, and majors.
-Professor Schultz is also the author of HIST, a popular college-level textbook, now in its fourth edition (Wadsworth, Cengage Learning, 4th ed.
-2016).
-He has appeared on the NPR show "Backstory: With the American History Guys" not once, but twice, and has made numerous appearances on CSPAN and MSNBC.
+A distinguished teacher, Professor Schultz has won several major awards for his teaching, including the Teaching Recognition Award from the Council for Excellence in Teaching and Learning at UIC twice and the 2012-13 Shirley A. Bill Award for Excellent Teaching, an award selected by UIC History faculty, graduate students, and majors.
+Professor Schultz is also the author of HIST, a popular college-level textbook, now in its fifth edition (Cengage Learning, 5th ed.
+2018).
+He has appeared on the NPR show "Backstory: With the American History Guys" not once, but twice, and has made numerous appearances on C-SPAN and MSNBC.

 Mailer and Buckley: The Difficult Friendship That Shaped the 1960s (New York: W.W.
 Norton & Co., 2015)